SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 By default, `which_run` loads the first run saved to that directory.

 ## [Events](@id petab_events)
 So far, we have assumed that all experiments, after initiation, run without interference.
-Experiments where conditions change, or where species are added/removed during the time course, can be represented through events (related to [callbacks](@ref advanced_simulations_callbacks)).
+Experiments where conditions change, or where species are added/removed during the time course, can be represented through events.
 In PEtab, an event is represented through the `PEtabEvent` structure.
 It takes three arguments:
 1. The condition for triggering the event.
 This can either indicate a point in time, or a boolean condition.
 2. A rule for updating the event's target
 3. The event's target (either a species or parameter).